About Me – originally posted Feb. 27, 2013

 Support Group Programs

-I have been writing poetry for about a year.
+I have been writing poetry for several years now.
 My writing comes from needing to get my feelings and emotions out of my head.
 This helps me frame up and clarify all the emotions and thoughts colliding and crashing into each other in my head.
 Initially, I started writing about my anger, frustration and fear I had about Parkinson’s.
 Over time, my writing transitioned, focusing on other aspects of life that I enjoy, or observe, or think about; such as a word or phrase I find interesting.
 Some are very personal and were written and intended just for me; but now I would like to share them.
 Some poems have meter and rhyme, others free style.
 It just depends on how I feel about the subject when I’m writing.

 It took me about 9 months into my retirement to figure out what activities I truly enjoyed, what other activities I wanted to explore, and where, how and with whom I wanted to invest my time and energy.
 I was learning how to achieve the balance in my life between Parkinson’s related activities and what I call the “other parts of my life”.
 My poetry and art reflect the balance I found that allows me to live in peace with my Parkinson’s.